May 12, 2012

 Big Monitors, Window Management Frustration, and finding StumpWM

 You may be like me, and have a large (20"+, or especially 30" in this case) monitor attached to your computer.
 You’re also a avid computer user and have more than one program open at a time which you want to view simultaneously.
 You also use the keyboard much more than the mouse (except when lazily surfing the web).
 How often have you noticed spending large amounts of time moving your windows around, resizing, moving, rearranging, and all the normal window management jazz?
+How often do you find yourself switching among windows with alt-tab, just to refer to some information which is currently obscured by the window you’re currently in?
 Read more

 July 19, 2008